zeromq/gyre/README.md

     SHOUT fromnode groupname message
         a peer has sent one of our groups a message

-In SHOUT and WHISPER the message is a single frame in this version .
+In SHOUT and WHISPER the message is a single frame in this version.
 In ENTER, the headers frame contains a packed dictionary.

 To join or leave a group, use the Join and Leave methods.
 To set a header value, use the SetHeader method.
 To send a message